By Eve Muganga

 I met Steve in 2014 when I had gone to Naguru to work on a story.
 By that time, I hadn’t joined Spark TV.
 I was working with a Namanve based news agency.
 His company, Cadam had a party rewarding their best performing employees.
 He is the one who got me where to seat and from there, I interviewed him about the company.
 We exchanged numbers for possible news tips that could develop.
 About a week later, he sent me a text asking me how I was.
 But I knew him as my news source and not anything beyond that because I already had a boyfriend.
 One day, he took me out and we had fun.
 Little did I know that he had developed feelings for me!
 That day, he said that he loved me.
 Immediately after saying it out, I changed my moods, became tough and walked away.
 I was angry because I considered him a friend and he knew I had someone.

 How did you feel when Viola walked away from you?

 Steve: Like they say “Happiness is like a butterfly; the more you chase it, the more it will elude you, but if you turn your attention to other things, it will come and sit softly on your shoulder.”
 I had that in mind and thought that maybe I brought up the issue at the wrong time.
 So, I didn’t give up.
 I felt happy for although she had walked away, she went with the message.

-She hated me for some time and refused to answer my texts or pick up my calls for months until I tricked her.
+She hated me for some time and refused to pick up my texts for months after I said I loved her, until I tricked her.
 I gave a friend her number and he called her telling her there was an accident around Bweyogerere so she came rushing and on arriving, I was there.
 At first she was bitter but I cooled her down and we talked until I put a smile back on her face.